PaddlePaddle/PaddleSeg/README_EN.md

 ## <img src="./docs/images/seg_news_icon.png" width="20"/> News
 <ul class="nobull">
-  <li>[2022-08-18] :fire: PaddleLabel, an intelligent annotation tool has been released in beta.
-It can annotate data for computer vision tasks such as classification, detection, and segmentation.
-For more details, please refer to <a href="./contrib/PaddleLabel/README.md">PaddleLabel</a>. </li>
   <li>[2022-07-20] :fire: PaddleSeg v2.6 is released!
 More details in <a href="https://github.com/PaddlePaddle/PaddleSeg/releases">Release Notes</a>.</li>
     <ul>
-        <li>Release <a href="./contrib/PP-HumanSeg">PP-HumanSeg v2</a>, an off-the-shelf human segmentation model.
-It achieves 64.26 FPS on the mobile device, which is 45.5% faster than before. </li>
-        <li>Release <a href="./EISeg">EISeg v1.0</a>, the stable-version semi-automatic tool for image, video and 3D slice data annotation.
-It achieves "Once for All" (training once, and labelling all) performance. </li>
-        <li>Release <a href="./configs/pssl">PSSL</a>, a novel pre-training method, including a large dataset that consists of 1.2M+ pseudo semantic segmentation labels corresponding to the whole ImageNet training set.
-It boosts the performances of various models on all downstream tasks.
-        <li>Release <a href="./Matting">PP-Matting</a> source code and the pre-trained models.
-Also, add five more matting methods in machine learning that allow direct usage without training.</li>
-        <li>Release the industrial model series: high-accuracy models, light-weight models, and super light-weight models, to help developers pick up the most suitable one.</li>
+        <li>Release <a href="./Matting/">PP-MattingV2</a>, an real-time human matting model with SOTA performance.
+Compared to previous models, the mean of error is reduced by 17.91%, the inference speed is improved by 44.6% on GPU. </li>
+        <li>Release <a href="./contrib/MedicalSeg/">MedicalSegV2</a>, a superior 3D medical image segmentation solution, including an intelligent annotation toolkit called EISeg-Med3D, several state-of-the-art models and an optimized nnUNet-D with high performance.</li>
+        <li>Official Release <a href="./configs/rtformer/">RTFormer</a>, an real-time semantic segmentation model.
+RTFormer is proposed by Baidu and accepted by NeurIPS 2022.
     </ul>
+  <li>[2022-07-20] PaddleSeg v2.6 released an real-time human segmentation SOTA solution <a href="./contrib/PP-HumanSeg">PP-HumanSeg v2</a>,  a stable-version semi-automatic segmentation annotation <a href="./EISeg">EISeg v1.0</a>, a pseudo label pre-training method <a href="./configs/pssl">PSSL</a> and the source code of <a href="./Matting">PP-MattingV1</a> <./li>
-<li>[2022-04-20] PaddleSeg v2.5 released a real-time semantic segmentation model <a href="./configs/pp_liteseg">PP-LiteSeg</a>, a trimap-free image matting model <a href="./Matting">PP-Matting</a>, and an easy-to-use toolkit for 3D medical image segmentation <a href="./contrib/MedicalSeg">MedicalSeg</a>.</li>
+  <li>[2022-04-20] PaddleSeg v2.5 released a real-time semantic segmentation model <a href="./configs/pp_liteseg">PP-LiteSeg</a>, a trimap-free image matting model <a href="./Matting">PP-MattingV1</a>, and an easy-to-use solution for 3D medical image segmentation <a href="./contrib/MedicalSeg">MedicalSegV1</a>.</li>
   <li>[2022-01-20] We release PaddleSeg v2.4 with EISeg v0.4, and <a href="./contrib/PP-HumanSeg">PP-HumanSeg</a> including open-sourced dataset <a href="./contrib/PP-HumanSeg/paper.md#pp-humanseg14k-a-large-scale-teleconferencing-video-dataset">PP-HumanSeg14K</a>. </li>

 </ul>